Athletic Facilities, NCAA Programs

 Texas Tech Public Television produces local programming and holds educational and entertaining events for viewers of all ages.

 KTXT-FM.
 The campus radio station, KTXT-FM (The Raider 88.1), is the student radio station that broadcasts on a frequency of 88.1 MHz at 35,000 watts.
-Staffed by students and administered by the College of Media and Communication, KTXT-FM provides the university community with diverse programming including BBC World Service, Texas Tech news and information, weather, live play-by-play broadcasts of Texas Tech soccer, volleyball and softball, alternative music, and a variety of student-produced radio programs.
+Staffed by students and administered by the College of Media and Communication, KTXT-FM provides the university community with diverse programming, including BBC World Service; Texas Tech news and information; weather; live play-by-play broadcasts of Texas Tech soccer, volleyball, and softball; alternative music; and a variety of student-produced radio programs.
 Students from the campus community can serve as members of the staff and gain valuable educational experiences related to management, marketing, producing, and entrepreneurship.

 The Department of Recreational Sports believes in inspiring community, developing students, and unleashing spirit.
 The department serves the leisure needs of Texas Tech faculty, staff, and students through open recreation, aquatics, fitness and wellness, outdoor pursuits, intramurals, and sport clubs.
 Open recreation provides an opportunity for informal, nonscheduled activities at the various campus recreational facilities.
 The Robert H. Ewalt Student Recreation Center has 242,000 square feet of activity and recreational space, making it one of the largest student recreation centers in the nation.
 The building includes seven basketball/volleyball courts; an indoor soccer arena; three weight areas, including a free weight room, selectorized weight room, and CrossFit room; 105 cardiovascular machines; and a four-lane, one-ninth mile elevated jogging track.
 The center also provides three fitness/dance studios, a 53-foot climbing center, 12 racquetball/squash courts, a fitness/wellness center, locker rooms, an outdoor pursuits center, an indoor Olympic-size swimming pool, and an outdoor leisure pool.
 Equipment checkout for a variety of sports and fitness equipment is available during open recreation.
-Urbanovsky Park outside of the Recreation Center sports a 1.2 mile track, outdoor workout space, new outdoor basketball courts and sand volleyball courts and pleanty of green space to play your own game.
+Urbanovsky Park outside of the Recreation Center sports a 1.2 mile track, outdoor workout space, new outdoor basketball courts, disc golf course, and sand volleyball courts and plenty of green space to play games.

-Texas Tech’s aquatic facilities are first-rate, including a regulation-sized indoor Olympic pool and an outdoor leisure pool designed by students for students.
+Texas Tech’s aquatic facilities are first rate, including a regulation-sized indoor Olympic pool and an outdoor leisure pool designed by students for students.
 The aquatics program also provides many water sports and activities such as long-course swims, lifeguard instruction classes, and Learn to Swim programs.
 A staff of certified lifeguards and instructors assures maximum fun whenever students use the lazy river, the hot tub, the lap swim lanes, or the diving board and drop chute.

 The Fit/Well Program offers everything needed for the person striving to be healthier.
-Certified personal trainers, licensed massage therapists, and fitness instructors lead the Texas Tech community in fun-filled and heart pumping workouts.
+Certified personal trainers, licensed massage therapists, and fitness instructors lead the Texas Tech community in fun-filled and heart-pumping workouts.
 Current offerings include more than 101 fitness, dance, and mind/body weekly classes; 14 personal trainers; and three licensed massage therapists.
 The Fit/Well also holds numerous special events throughout the year, including runs, triathlons, healthy living seminars, and screenings.

 The Outdoor Pursuits Center offers climbing, camping, biking, backpacking, canoeing, kayaking, and almost anything outdoors.
 The center also provides trip information, equipment rental, bike check-out, and bike maintenance.
 The Recreation Center houses a newly remodeled rock wall, making it one of the tallest walls in the Big 12 Conference at over five stories tall.